SakuraMatrix/Project1-Tam/README.md

 - Watchlist page to track stocks marked as favorite?
 - Aggregate results to display total quantity of a share owned + average purchase price
 - Additional queries, such as displaying max price, etc.
-- Sell only one share rather than all shares (identified by timestamp?)
+- Endpoint to sell only one share (identified by timestamp?)
-- Testing
+- Unit tests
+- Configure and deploy to AWS (both database and application)
+- Spring PropertySource / application.properties